redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

 This program needs to account for a fundamental collision of concepts:

-1. The basic unit of data processed by the SHA256 algorithm is an uninterpreted sequence of 32 bits (I.E. raw binary)
+1. The SHA256 algorithm acts on uninterpreted sequences of 32 bits (I.E. raw binary)
 1. WebAssembly only has numeric data types

 And here's where we experience the collision of concepts.

+WebAssembly can only read data from memory using one of its numeric data types.
-Like it or not, when WebAssembly reads an `i32` value from memory, that data will be interpreted as an integer whose byte order is determined by the endianness of the CPU on which you're running.
+So like it or not, if you read an `i32` value from memory, that value will be interpreted as an integer whose byte order is determined by the endianness of the CPU on which you're running.
-(Almost all processors nowadays are little-endian)
+(Almost all processors nowadays are [little-endian](https://en.wikipedia.org/wiki/Endianness))

-For example, if you call `(i32.load (local.get $some_offset))`, WebAssembly uses the following train of thought:
+For example, if you call `(i32.load (local.get $some_offset))`, then WebAssembly will use the following logic:

 * The developer wants the 32-bit ***integer*** found in memory at `$some_offset` to be placed on the stack
 * Since I'm running on a little-endian processor, the data in memory ***must*** have been stored in little-endian byte order